Preserving Memories: A Journey Through Time and Technology

-After completing the compulsory 3-year military service, traveling vagabond style is a phenomenon that has become part of the Israeli culture.
-Characterized by being low in money but rich in time.
-My trip lasted close to two years, and it was a response to an internal call to go out, experience freedom, and explore the world and myself.
+After completing the mandatory three-year military service, traveling vagabond-style is a rite of passage for many young Israelis, and I was no exception.
+I was low on funds but had plenty of time, so my trip lasted nearly two years.
+It was a response to an internal call to go out, experience freedom, and explore the world and myself.
+It was one of the most transformative experiences of my life.